How to Drive Long Distance

 Sleep the night before you leave:

-Fatigue on the open road is dangerous, so make sure you get a good night’s rest before you leave.
+When learning how to drive long distance, realize that fatigue on the open road is dangerous.
+Make sure you get a good night’s rest before you leave.
 If you’re leaving early in the morning, ensure you go to bed earlier than usual to get enough sleep before your journey.
 Do not consume alcohol or any other intoxicants the day before you leave.

 Take a break every two hours or 150 miles: